brasmi/brasmi.github.io/docs/portfolio/writing-samples/sharp.md

 SHARP provides a test script for benchmarking native low-level performance for all_reduce and barrier operations both with and without SHARP.
 To run the benchmark utility:

-1. Launch from a host running SM and Aggregation Manager with the following packages installed:
+From a host running SM and Aggregation Manager:
-    * ssh
-    * pdsh
-    * environment-modules.x86_64

-2. Load the HPC-X module and open `sharp_benchmark.sh` to launch the script:
+* Load the HPC-X module and open `sharp_benchmark.sh` to launch the benchmarking script:

 ```bash
 $module load hpcx